temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ### Define Data Class

-Now, it's time to write some code for the Python application.
 The Temporal Python SDK recommends the use of a single [data class](https://docs.python.org/3/library/dataclasses.html) for parameters and return types.
 This allows for the addition of fields with defaults without breaking compatibility.

 To set up the data class and describe its objects as parameters, create a new file called `shared_objects.py`.